Non-Senate Search Guide: Creating the Search Plan

 Please direct questions to the Academic Personnel Office.

-Availability demographics
+Availability Demographics

-It is important to know the distinction between federal affirmative action law that requires efforts to address underutilization in our workforce, and California law, which prohibits the selection of individuals based on their demographic characteristics.
+It is important, however, to note the distinction between efforts to create a broad and inclusive pool of applicants that will receive equal employment opportunity, and the prohibition of the consideration of identity in selection processes and decisions.
 California Proposition 209 prohibits discrimination against or preferential treatment to “any individual or group on the basis of race, sex, color, ethnicity, or national origin in the operation of public employment, education or contracting.”
-It does not, however, prohibit actions necessary to establish or maintain eligibility for any federal program, where ineligibility would result in loss of federal funds to the University.
-Therefore, UC Berkeley is obligated to take affirmative action to ensure equal opportunity in employment, but we may not set aside positions for individuals from specific groups.
+UC Berkeley must ensure equal opportunity, but positions are not set aside for individuals from specific groups, and employment decisions cannot based on any aspect of identity.

-The prohibition against discrimination described in Proposition 209 is consistent with University policy(link is external) prohibiting discrimination in employment on the bases of race, color, national origin, religion, sex, gender identity, pregnancy, physical or mental disability, medical condition (cancer‐related or genetic characteristics), ancestry, marital status, age, sexual orientation, citizenship, or status as a covered veteran.
-The prohibition against discrimination supports the University’s commitment to address the barriers that face under‐represented groups in academic careers and to serve the needs of our diverse state.
+The prohibition against discrimination described in Proposition 209 is consistent with University policy prohibiting discrimination in employment on the bases of race, color, national origin, religion, sex, gender identity, pregnancy, physical or mental disability, medical condition (cancer‐related or genetic characteristics), ancestry, marital status, age, sexual orientation, citizenship, or status as a covered veteran.
+This supports the University’s commitment to address barriers that face groups underrepresented in academic careers.

 Advertisements